 1947: Turkish immigrant Ahmet Ertegun founded Atlantic Records in New York City with Herb Abramson.
 The record label had a reputation in the 60s and 70s as being one of the biggest and most important labels in the United States.
 Their releases were mostly R&B, soul, and jazz, but by the 70s they expanded into rock music.
 Two rock bands signed to Atlantic Records were Led Zeppelin and Yes.

 1958: A 17, going on 18 year old Cliff Richard recorded the Elvis Presley-esque “Move It” with his backing band The Drifters, later to become The Shadows.
 Cliff Richard was born in Lucknow, India in 1940 and raised in England.
 He is partially of Indian and Spanish descent.
 John Lennon considered “Move It” to be Britain’s first rock and roll song.
 It was recorded at Abbey Road Studios, the same studio that the Beatles would record their albums.
-Not only is Cliff Richard one of England’s first rock stars, he’s the first Asian rock star.
-This means Britain’s first rock star is Asian.
+Not only is Cliff Richard one of England’s first rock stars, he’s Britain’s first Asian rock star.

 Engelbert Humperdinck (born in India, raised in England) recorded his first single “I’ll Never Fall In Love Again” under the name Gerry Dorsey (Dorsey is his birth last name).